Our Services

 Helpful Resources

-Heart patients on statins often experience muscle pain and weakness due to reduced CoQ10; adding CoQ10 (100–300 mg/day) with creatine (3–5 g/day) may boost mitochondrial energy production, alleviate myalgia and support muscle strength and endurance.
-Research indicates these supplements can work together to enhance exercise tolerance, though individual results may vary.
+Statin-induced muscle pain and weakness in heart patients is often linked to reduced CoQ10 levels.
+Supplementing CoQ10 (100–300 mg/day) alongside creatine (3–5 g/day) may support mitochondrial energy production, ease myalgia, and improve muscle strength and endurance.
+Research suggests these two supplements can work synergistically to enhance exercise tolerance, though individual results vary.

 Heart patients on statin therapy often experience muscle aches, weakness or fatigue.
 Statins reduce cholesterol but can also lower levels of coenzyme Q10 (CoQ10), a crucial compound in muscle energy metabolism.
 Adding creatine to the regimen may further support muscle repair and overall performance.
 This guide explains how creatine and CoQ10 for statins can work together, what the research says, and practical tips for safe use.